-The old buildings on the Lonna island are landmarked and the nature on the island is delicate and special.
-Offering people a way to relax and enjoy nature and the sea, just a short boat trip away from the city, the Lonna Sauna is part of this environment where the man-made meets the natural and enters into dialogue with it.
-With its wood-burning stove it is about the bathing experience, and about being able to look out to the sea while relaxing in the warmth of the sauna.
+The old buildings on the Lonna island are landmarked, and the nature on the island is delicate and special.
+Offering people a way to relax and enjoy the nature and the sea, just a short boat trip away from the city, the Lonna Sauna sits in the unique environment of the island where the man-made meets the natural and enters into dialogue with it.

-The Lonna Sauna will be officially opened to the public in summer 2017.
+The Lonna Sauna was officially opened to the public in summer 2017.
 The building is commissioned by the Governing Body of Suomenlinna.

 Governing Body of Suomenlinna